Find out what theological study is all about with a taster term

 Ideal for those who’ve already studied theology (or a similar subject) at university level before.

-Not sure which taster module might be for you?
-Get in touch with our friendly admissions team and we’ll help you find the best route forward for you.
+Not sure which taster term is right for you?
+Get in touch with our friendly admissions team.

 Get a taste for St Augustine’s

-All of our taster modules are lifted straight from our Durham University accredited degree programmes in Theology, Ministry and Mission.
+All of our taster termsare lifted straight from our Durham University accredited degree programmes in Theology, Ministry and Mission.

-Just because you’re studying a taster module, doesn’t mean you won’t get the full St Augustine’s student experience.
-You’ll learn alongside both taster module and current students, engaging in the same course material and taught by the same highly experienced St Augustine’s faculty.
+As a taster term student, you’ll learn alongside current students, engaging in the same course material and being taught by the same experienced tutors.

-The decision as to which taster module you choose to study may depend on a number of factors.
+Your decision may depend on a number of factors.

 • If you’re completely new to theological study at university level, the introductory taster modules (Biblical Studies and Spirituality and Discipleship) will be the best choice for you.

-If you’re at all unsure about which taster module might suit you best, speak to our admissions team who can offer you advice and guidance based on your unique interests and requirements.
+If you’re unsure about which taster terms might suit you best, speak to our admissions team.

-There are no formal academic entry requirements to undertake a taster module.
+There are no formal academic entry requirements to undertake a taster term.

 For the two introductory taster modules (Biblical Studies and Spirituality and Discipleship), you do not need any academic experience to sign up.
 There are some admission criteria in place to ensure you get the most out of their study experience.